/ work/news-chatbot

 technical design and system components

-The system runs as a multi-agent orchestration on AWS Lambda.
-A coordinator agent receives the user query, dispatches to specialized retrieval and generation agents, and streams the synthesized response back.
+The system runs as a multi-agent orchestration on Google Cloud.
+A coordinator agent receives the user query, dispatches to specialized retrieval, generation, and trending-detection agents, and streams the synthesized response back.
 Retrieval happens against a continuously indexed corpus of editorial content — updated in near-real-time as the newsroom publishes.
+A separate path detects trending topics from public sources and cross-references them with the archive, so the bot can suggest relevant reads beyond the question asked.

 Every answer is grounded in retrieved snippets with explicit citations.
 The generation agent runs with a strict retrieval-or-refuse policy: if no relevant context is found, the bot says so rather than fabricating.